Fidenz/fi_seo/README.md

 ![activeadmin-static-seoable-frontend](./screenshots/static-pages-seoable-details.png)

-Above image show how the meta details has been configured from the backend of active admin.
+Above image show how the meta details has been configured from the backend using active admin.
 These details will appear in the frontend (inside the head tag).

 ![activeadmin-static-seoable-frontend](./screenshots/static-pages-seoable-frontend.png)